lkarvec/Note-v2/README.md

 2. In Eclipse, Hit 'File' > 'Import' > 'Git' > 'Projects from Git' > 'Clone URL' > Paste the link and enter your github login info

+3. Make sure the Master branch is checked and hit next.
+Hit Finish.

 Functionality

 The three instruments play notes based on an input of either typing or clicks on the intrument